OpTHyLiC: an Optimised Tool for Hybrid Limits Computation: Method description

 Both methods are equivalent from the statistical point of view but different in terms of implementation and computing time.
 In most cases, the second method performs much faster than the first one and should therefore be preferred.
 The first method can be used for cross-checks or if the distribution of \mup\ is needed.

-It should be noted that, when using the second method, quantiles are not computed from a single distribution as in the first method: each quantile is computed in a separate job.
+However, when using the second method, quantiles are not computed from a single distribution as in the first method: each quantile is computed in a separate job.
 Therefore, due to statistical fluctuations, the expected values may not be sorted as they should (for example, the $-2\sigma$ expected value can be higher than the $-1\sigma$ expected value).
 In such cases it is recommended to increase the number of pseudo-experiments.